AthenZ/athenz/docs/setup_aws.md

 --------------------

 After your EC2 instance is launched, you need to ssh to your instance and start Athenz services.
-After you have connected and logged into your instance, execute the following commands:
+During the first start-up, the Athenz services will be automatically configured with default settings and self-signed certificates.
+After you have connected and logged onto your instance, execute the following commands:

 ```shell
 $ cd /opt/athenz